alejsherion/PokemonTopicCrupAPI/README.md

 An external Rest API was used that provides detailed information about the Pokemon As they describe it themselves in their API

->This is a full RESTful API linked to an extensive database detailing everything about the PokÈmon main game series.
+>This is a full RESTful API linked to an extensive database detailing everything about the Pok√©mon main game series.
-We've covered everything from PokÈmon to Berry Flavors.
+We've covered everything from Pok√©mon to Berry Flavors.

 ```
 https://pokeapi.co/